Cavity wall insulation

 Does your home have cavity walls?
 Find out how much it costs to get cavity walls insulated, and how much you could save on your heating bills.

-More than a third of all heat lost from an uninsulated home escapes through the walls.
-So it shouldn’t be a surprise that installing cavity-wall insulation is often one of the most cost-effective measures you can take to save energy in your home.
+Around a third of all heat lost from a poorly insulated home escapes through the walls, which means installing cavity-wall insulation is often one of the most cost-effective measures you can take to save energy in your home.

 Wall insulation acts as a blanket that prevents heat from escaping through the walls, and uniformly spreads heat around the home.
 It can also help to stop your home getting too hot in summer.